purduesigbots/pros/STYLEGUIDE.md

 ## 2) Breaking long lines and strings
 Coding style is all about readability and maintainability using commonly available tools.

-The limit on the length of lines is 80 columns and this is a strongly preferred limit.
+The limit on the length of lines is 120 columns and this is a strongly preferred limit.

-Statements longer than 80 columns will be broken into sensible chunks, unless exceeding 80 columns significantly increases readability and does not hide information.
+Statements longer than 120 columns will be broken into sensible chunks, unless exceeding 120 columns significantly increases readability and does not hide information.
 Descendants are always substantially shorter than the parent and are placed substantially to the right.
 The same applies to function headers with a long argument list.
 However, never break user-visible strings such as printk messages, because that breaks the ability to grep for them.

+_Note: since most people have screens that support 120+ characters across, we won't impose the 80-character line length limit.
+However, documentation comments should strive to meet this limit for readability and everyone's sanity_

 ## 3) Placing Braces and Spaces